 Tim Sarson’s latest summary of international developments.

-* First published in Tax Journal on 29 November 2020.
+* First published by Tax Journal on 27 November 2020.
 Reproduced with permission.

 © 2021 KPMG LLP a UK limited liability partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.

 For more detail about the structure of the KPMG global organisation please visit https://home.kpmg/governance.